Postgraduate Certificate Teaching in Higher Education

 • Please be aware, we are not able to accept applications if you are on a student visa.

+We are initially looking to recruit to one group and face to face teaching will take place on a Friday morning with some online live sessions throughout both semesters on a Wednesday afternoon.
 Once we reach capacity, applicants who have met all conditions will be added to a waiting list and offered a place if one becomes available prior to the mandatory induction in September.
-If no places become available, all applicants on the waiting list, that have fulfilled the entry requirements will be offered a place on the next cohort starting in September 2026.
+Please note, if we have sufficient applications we may be able to offer two groups.
+Teaching for the second group will be on a Thursday morning plus the Wednesday afternoon online live (in some weeks).
+If no places become available, all applicants on the waiting list, that have fulfilled the entry requirements will be offered a place on the next cohort starting in September 2027.
 Please note that line managers will need to complete a revised checklist for this intake.

 Contractual requirements